bup/bup/note/main.md

 * When run on an existing repository, `bup init` will no longer change existing `core.logAllRefUpdates` settings.

-* `par2` changed its behavior in 1.0 to be incompatible with `bup`'s
-  use of symlinks to mitigate a `par2` bug (see the [0.33.4 release notes](0.33.4-from-0.33.3.md) for additional information). `bup` now uses hardlinks if possible, and copies the files if not.

 * `bup rm some/SAVE` should now succeed even if the root metadata (the `some/SAVE/.bupm` file) is missing.
 Previously it failed with